East or West? 5 Factors to Weigh in Planning a Caribbean Cruise

 In either case, a bigger ship with more activities on board might be the best bet.

-If sunning, shopping and bar hopping aren’t your prime goals, the western routes can offer more activities and historic attractions.
+If sunning, shopping and smpling food ashore aren’t your prime goals, the western routes can offer more activities and historic attractions.

-Eastern itineraries are less protected by big islands from wind and waves and there can be significantly more breeze on deck if sun bathing is your goal.
-The western routes may encounter fewer waves, however, this needn’t be a factor in your cruise choice, because modern ships are built to reduce movement on deck.
+But storms are not the only factor that could affect your enjoyment on a cruise.
+Eastern itineraries are less protected from wind and there can be significantly more steady breeze on deck on those islands if sunbathing is your goal.
+The western routes may encounter fewer waves, however, ocean motion needn’t be a deciding factor because big modern ships are designed to stabilize sailing and minimize pitch and roll.

-Weather can still be a big factor at islands where ships have to anchor and tender in, such as the British Virgin Islands.
-Grand Cayman can sometimes be a no go even on a sunny day because of wind and rough waves.
+Weather can still be a big factor n getting ashore in tenders at islands where ships have to anchor far offshore.
+St Barthelemy and some of the British Virgin Islands can make for challenging tendering.
+Grand Cayman can sometimes make for s bumpy ride ashore even on a sunny day.

 Bar on Celebrity Eclipse